-- Fordham (£201k) where original phasing is not being achieved as a result of the decision to undertake a review of possible alternative options to meet in-catchment need; start on site now anticipated March 2016; - Fulbourn (£118k) due to overall scheme revision which will see phase 2 works identified as a separate scheme in the 2016/17 Business Plan; - Orchard Park, Cambridge (£365k) due to anticipated timescales not being achieved, it is now expected that only design costs will be incurred in 2015/16; - Fourfields, Yaxley (£200k) where slippage from original programme has occurred and the start on site is now anticipated in February 2016. - Burwell Primary (£350k) programme slipped by one month to February 2016 following a slight revision to enabling works timetable. - Isle of Ely Primary (£1,000k) due to delays in establishing infrastructure required to further develop the site. - Westwood Primary expansion (£1,200k) start on site slipped from September following receipt of an objection which meant the scheme could not proceed under delegated authority, but required approval by the Development Control Committee in October. - Hemingford Grey (£40k) final accounts have now been agreed resulting in 2015/16 slippage and an overall project reduction - Brampton Primary (£85k) final accounts have now been agreed resulting in 2015/16 slippage and an overall project reduction
+- Fordham (£201k) where original phasing is not being achieved as a result of the decision to undertake a review of possible alternative options to meet in-catchment need; start on site now anticipated March 2016; - Fulbourn (£118k) due to overall scheme revision which will see phase 2 works identified as a separate scheme in the 2016/17 Business Plan; - Orchard Park, Cambridge (£405k) the scheme is currently on hold with no further expenditure expected in 2015-16. - Fourfields, Yaxley (£200k) where slippage from original programme has occurred and the start on site is now anticipated in February 2016. - Burwell Primary (£350k) programme slipped by one month to February 2016 following a slight revision to enabling works timetable. - Isle of Ely Primary (£1,000k) due to delays in establishing infrastructure required to further develop the site. - Westwood Primary expansion (£1,200k) start on site slipped from September following receipt of an objection which meant the scheme could not proceed under delegated authority, but required approval by the Development Control Committee in October. - Hemingford Grey (£40k) final accounts have now been agreed resulting in 2015/16 slippage and an overall project reduction - Brampton Primary (£85k) final accounts have now been agreed resulting in 2015/16 slippage and an overall project reduction